raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Optional[Stdlib::Fqdn]`

 The name of the backuppc server.
+This is marked as optional as there is no default, but is mandatory to be set by the caller of this class.

 Default value: `undef`